Rabia4111/Netflix-EDA/README.md

+Project Title:
-# 📊 Netflix Engagement EDA (Jan 2017–Jun 2023)
+Netflix Engagement Exploratory Data Analysis.

-This project of mine will explore user engagement with Netflix movies and shows from January 2017 to June 2023 using Python and Jupyter Notebook.
-The analysis focuses on viewing trends, top-performing content, and time-based engagement patterns.

-## 📁 Dataset

-- **File**: `Netflix_Engagement_Report_2023_Jan-Jun_cleaned.csv`
-- **Columns**:
-  - `Title`: Name of the Netflix title
-  - `Available Globally`: Yes/No
-  - `Release Date`: Original release date of the title
-  - `Hours Viewed`: Total hours viewed during the period

-## 🧪 EDA Highlights
+Dataset:
+This is a report on Netflix engagement since January 2017 to June 2023.

+Objective:
+To understand the popularity of shows and movies, the performing best and the pattern of time-based engagement on Netflix.

+Steps Performed:
+1. Read the cleaned data and checked its structure.
-- Identified top 10 most-watched titles by hours
+2. Compared the 10 most-watched titles based on the number of hours Watched.
-- Explored distribution of viewing hours
-- Analyzed time trends using release dates
+3. Discovered viewing distribution in all content.
+4. Used release dates as analyzed time trends.
-- Cleaned and converted date formats for proper analysis
+5. Cleaned and changed date formats to time based plots.

-## 📊 Visualizations

-- Horizontal bar chart of top titles
-- Histogram of hours viewed distribution
-- Line chart of viewing trends by month

-## 🛠 Tools Used

-- Python (Pandas, Seaborn, Matplotlib)
-- Jupyter Notebook
-- GitHub Desktop

-## 🚀 How to Run

-1. Clone the repository or download it as a ZIP
-2. Open `netflix_engagement_eda.ipynb` in Jupyter Notebook
-3. Run all cells to see the analysis and plots
-4. Update dataset .csv directory in 'netflix_engagement_eda.ipynb' as per your PC.

-## 📌 Project Status

-✅ EDA complete
-🗂 Ready for further feature engineering
+Key Observations:
+Most popular titles were determined by the number of hours viewed.
+Their engagement patterns were identified to be clear across the years of release.
+Viewing was skewed toward particular popular releases.
+The time grouping and date parsing allowed trend analysis.

+Note:
+The project is on descriptive EDA, and not prediction.